pay-theory/streamer/docs/INTEGRATION_GUIDE.md

 > **For Development Teams**: Complete guide to integrating Streamer for async request processing

+**🔥 Updated for DynamORM Single-Model Architecture**

 ## Overview

 Streamer enables your applications to handle long-running operations (>5 seconds) by providing an async request/response pattern with real-time progress updates via WebSocket.
-This guide will help your team integrate Streamer quickly and effectively.
+This guide reflects the updated DynamORM architecture using single models for both business logic and database operations.

 ## Integration Scenarios